ROS-I-Training/moveit2_workshop/README.md

 ## Bringup

+### Devices

-To start the perception pipeline and test if Aruco markers work correctly:
+To start only the perception pipeline and test if Aruco markers work correctly:
 ```bash
 ros2 launch moveit2_workshop_bringup marker_detection.launch.py
 ```

+### Panda Demo Application

-To start a dummy test for the applications using panda demo launch:
+To start demos of the applications on Panda rviz only (no real robot)

 Simple app:
 ```bash
 ros2 launch moveit2_workshop_bringup dummy_app_simple.launch.py